-This free printable baby shower game comes with 23 baby poop pictures.
+This printable baby shower game comes with 23 baby poop pictures.
 It’s a gross but hilarious baby shower card game and fun alternative to a traditional baby shower diaper game!

 Baby Poop Concentration: The Grossest Card Game Around!

 As soon as you become the parent of a tiny, adorable baby, all forms of social politeness fly out the window.
 If you don’t believe me, I might only ask: was it socially acceptable to whip out your boob in public before you became a mother?
-Did you talk openly about feces multiple times per day in your pre-parent days?
+Did you talk openly about leaking diapers and feces multiple times per day in your pre-parent days?

 And that’s before your baby starts eating solids and the oh-so-wonderful colors, shapes, and consistencies that come along with that.